 - Log into your account using the company page and change your password immediately.

-- Scan your computer in order to identify malware in case your computer has become infected before you got a chance to change your password.
+- Scan your computer in order to identify malware, in case your computer has become infected before you got a chance to change your password.

 - If the company supports two-factor authentication, enable this feature on your account.

 - If you believe your personal information has been stolen, watch all of your accounts for suspicious activity, and report any incongruous purchases to your bank, who often have specific cybercrime units in place in order to mitigate the damage as much as possible.